tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    each limited to the given lengths.
    The original pcmreader is closed upon the iterator's completion.

+.. function:: applicable_replay_gain(audiofiles)

+   Takes a list of :class:`AudioFile`-compatible objects.
+   Returns ``True`` if ReplayGain can be applied to those files based on their sample rate, number of channels, and so forth.
+   Returns ``False`` if not.

 .. function:: calculate_replay_gain(audiofiles)

    Takes a list of :class:`AudioFile`-compatible objects.